 The need for stratification and specialization

-The need for hierarchy and societal stratification appears to be somewhat hardwired within our genetic make-up (see the work of Jordan Peterson) and past attempts to tamper this balance in the name of better and more communistic societies as proven disastrous in the past but these tales can serve as cautionary tales for other more successful social engineering experiments as we shall see further on.
+The need for hierarchy and societal stratification appears to be somewhat hardwired within our genetic make-up (see the work of Jordan Peterson) and past attempts to tamper this balance in the name of better and more communistic societies as proven disastrous.
+Still these stories can serve as cautionary tales for other more successful social engineering experiments as we shall see further below.

-In this regard we can look back at what the late Roman emperors did toward the end of the empire, which was to dilute the currency (coins) with more vulgar elements such as silver first and copper in the end thus exploding inflation and triggering malinvestments of all sorts.
-However, when people saw their currency getting diluted with copper, they didn’t abandon the currency but kept using it in a business as usual fashion.
+In this regard we can look back at what the late Roman emperors did toward the end of the empire, which was to dilute the currency (coins) with more vulgar elements such as silver first and copper later thus inducing inflation and triggering malinvestments of all sorts.
+However, when people saw their currency getting diluted with copper, they didn’t abandon it but they kept using it in a business as usual fashion.

 Imagine if you are a baker and you make bread, every day, in your shop.
 Clients come in to buy from you but you look at the currency in their hands and you say it is no good because it is too greenish-copperish and you want something in silver or gold!
 Well rest assured that this baker will go out of business very soon since not many (or no one) carries gold coins anymore.